Civil & Environmental Engineering

 David’s early research involved documenting past glaciation and evidence for climate change on Mars.
 He went on to work for Yellowstone National Park, where he studied dynamic hydrothermal features, and then Boston University, where he performed geophysical surveys of glaciers in the Transantarctic Mountains.
-From 2007-2011, David worked for Malin Space Science Systems as a member of the Mars Reconnaissance Orbiter CTX/MARCI science operations team.
-David did his Ph.D. at the University of Washington (APL/ESS), documenting the evolution of ice-shelf basal melt and ice-stream dynamics in West Antarctica, with implications for future ice-sheet stability and sea-level rise.
+From 2007-2011, David worked for Malin Space Science Systems as a member of the NASA Mars Reconnaissance Orbiter Context Camera (CTX) and Mars Color Imager (MARCI) science operations team.
+His PhD research at the University of Washington documented the evolution of ice-shelf basal melt and ice-stream dynamics in West Antarctica to better understand future ice-sheet stability.

 - Ph.D., Earth and Space Sciences, University of Washington, 2016

 - Postdoctoral Research Associate, Applied Physics Laboratory, University of Washington, 2016-2017

 Using groundbreaking cloud computing methods, CEE assistant professor David Shean has pioneered a new way to quantify...

 Glaciers melt can intensify